Returns the components of this vector. The index values start

 The fixed value the Vector.Constant is supposed to represent.

-The string with which this
+The string with which this object is identified.

 Returns a previously declared named Vector.Constant object.